rentruewang/mind/fun/stories.md

 Of course that is if it is tracable.
 Sometimes author simply had a mind change and retrospectively added settings, which doesn't count.

-This is a different metric from how "long" / "deep" the thread is, which is quantified by the new "state" (state change) the thread is in.
+This is a different metric from how "long" / "deep" the thread is, which is quantified by the new "state" (irreversible state change) the thread is in.

 #### Spacial connections: Connected characters.